The requirements and process to get a visa for Italy will vary depending on the applicant’s country of origin and their

 Residence permits for Italy

-Holders of residence permits close to their expiring will need to apply for a renewal at least 90, 60 or 30 days before the expiry date, depending on the length the permit was granted.
+Expats will have to apply to renew their residence permits at least 90, 60 or 30 days before the expiry date, depending on the length the permit was granted.
 Only after living in Italy for five years with a valid residence permit can one apply for permanent residence.

 *Visa requirements can change at short notice, and expats should contact their respective embassy or consulate for the latest details